The Stewardship Question

 $168,616

-Formation spend not fully producing formation outcomes — based on the research formula.
+Formation spend not fully producing formation outcomes.

 vs